-He didn’t stop and use the moment to teach Potiphar’s wife about his faith.
-He didn’t hesitate and share with her that he’s flattered but must decline, or how it’s nothing personal, or how it might be different under different circumstances.
+When she grabbed his robe, he didn’t stop and use the moment to teach Potiphar’s wife about his faith.
+He didn’t hesitate and share with her that he’s flattered but must decline, or how it’s nothing personal, or how it might be different, under different circumstances.
 He didn’t spend one moment on one word of conversation.
 And he didn’t go back for his coat.
 He bailed, he beat it, he bounced out of there — right away.

 Again, how many marriages might still be intact if this were how people responded to sexual temptation.

 Next time you’re confronted with temptation: leave, immediately.